openstack/python-novaclient/doc/source/user/shell.rst

 The :program:`nova` shell utility interacts with OpenStack Nova API from the command line.
 It supports the entirety of the OpenStack Nova API.

-First, you'll need an OpenStack Nova account and an API key.
-You get this by using the `nova-manage` command in OpenStack Nova.

-You'll need to provide :program:`nova` with your OpenStack username and API key.
-You can do this with the `--os-username`, `--os-password` and `--os-tenant-id` options, but it's easier to just set them as environment variables by setting some environment variables:
+You'll need to provide :program:`nova` with your OpenStack Keystone user information.
+You can do this with the `--os-username`, `--os-password`, `--os-project-name` (`--os-project-id`), `--os-project-domain-name` (`--os-project-domain-id`) and `--os-user-domain-name` (`--os-user-domain-id`) options, but it's easier to just set them as environment variables by setting some environment variables:

 .. envvar:: OS_USERNAME

-    Your OpenStack Nova username.
+    Your OpenStack Keystone user name.

 .. envvar:: OS_PASSWORD

     Your password.

+.. envvar:: OS_PROJECT_NAME

+    The name of project for work.

-.. envvar:: OS_TENANT_NAME
+.. envvar:: OS_PROJECT_ID

-    Project for work.
+    The ID of project for work.

+.. envvar:: OS_PROJECT_DOMAIN_NAME

+    The name of domain containing the project.

+.. envvar:: OS_PROJECT_DOMAIN_ID

+    The ID of domain containing the project.

+.. envvar:: OS_USER_DOMAIN_NAME

+    The user's domain name.

+.. envvar:: OS_USER_DOMAIN_ID

+    The user's domain ID.

 .. envvar:: OS_AUTH_URL

-    The OpenStack API server URL.
+    The OpenStack Keystone endpoint URL.

 .. envvar:: OS_COMPUTE_API_VERSION

-    The OpenStack API version.
+    The OpenStack Nova API version (microversion).

 .. envvar:: OS_REGION_NAME